-The purpose of providing design guidelines and design standards is to guide development consistent with the purposes of the Historic Nye Beach Design Review District as defined in Section 2-14-16 of Ordinance No. 1308 (as amended) and to provide clarity to the process so that development consistent with the design review requirements can move forward with certainty and efficiency.
+The purpose of providing design guidelines and design standards is to guide development consistent with the purposes of the Historic Nye Beach Design Review District as defined in Section 14.30.010 of the Newport Municipal Code (Ordinance No. 1308 (as amended)) and to provide clarity to the process so that development consistent with the design review requirements can move forward with certainty and efficiency.